 I’m listing first the five top books about racism reviewed on this site.
-The other titles follow.
-In both sections, books are listed in alphabetical order by the authors’ last names.
+Two are novels, three nonfiction.
+The other titles follow in two sections, one each for fiction and nonfiction.
+Within each section, books are listed in alphabetical order by the authors’ last names.

 The 5 top books about racism reviewed here